dopt/odopt/components/@dopt/react/modal/README.md

 pnpm add @dopt/react-modal
 ```

-## Usage
+## UI components

-### Pre-built component
+### Modal

-Compose and style the modal component to fit your needs.
+The default export from `@dopt/react-modal` is a collection of components that you can use to structure and compose a modal.

 ```jsx
 import Modal, { useModal } from '@dopt/react-modal';